YordanGeorgiev/qto/doc/txt/issue-tracker/specs/man/print-help.spec.txt

 		  different binaries
 		- if two instances of the same product having different versions can operate on the same host simultaniously
-		- in $wrap_name this ability to run multiple versions in multiple environments under even different *Nix users is in-built
+		- in $run_unit this ability to run multiple versions in multiple environments under even different *Nix users is in-built
 		- any custom software should be installed and run from a base dir: $base_dir